CO2 Emissions

 Business Activities in Water-Stressed Areas

-Maxell's overseas group factories are located in China (3 sites), Malaysia (1 site), and Indonesia (1 site).
-According to the Water Risk Atlas (Aqueduct), these five sites face higher water risks, including baseline water stress and flood risk, compared to domestic sites.
+Maxell's overseas group factories are located in China (2 sites), Malaysia (1 site), and Indonesia (1 site).
+According to the Water Risk Atlas (Aqueduct), these four sites face higher water risks, including baseline water stress and flood risk, compared to domestic sites.
 Consequently, these overseas factories set annual targets for water consumption intensity and actively work on reducing it.

 Water consumption Water intensity per production